nnecec/mittss/readme.md

 ## What is Mittss?

-`Mittss` is an lightweight and simple event emitter / pubsub, make `mitt` as a class.
+`Mittss` is an lightweight and simple event emitter / pubsub, rewrite the `mitt` using a class.

 - **Lightweight**: weighs less than 300 bytes gzipped
 - **Useful**: a wildcard `"*"` event type listens to all events